delpropo/WES_Analysis_11340_9740/README.md

 │                         `1.0-jqp-initial-data-exploration`.
 │
-├── pyproject.toml     <- Project configuration file with package metadata for │                         WES_Analysis_11340_9740 and configuration for tools like black │
+├── pyproject.toml     <- Project configuration file with package metadata for │                         WES_Analysis_11340_9740 and configuration for tools like ruff │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │   └── figures        <- Generated graphics and figures to be used in reporting │
-├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-│                         generated with `pip freeze > requirements.txt`
-│
-├── setup.cfg          <- Configuration file for flake8
 │
 └── WES_Analysis_11340_9740   <- Source code for use in this project.
     │